superpowers/docs.superpowers-html5.com/pages/en/1_getting-started/2_setting-up-superpowers.md

 <div class="action">
   <p>Download the correct ZIP for your platform from <a href="https://sparklinlabs.itch.io/superpowers" target="_blank">the download page</a>.
   Unzip it in a convenient location and double-click on `Superpowers`.
-  The launcher will start.
+  The app will start.
 Click anywhere to dismiss the splash screen.
 </div>

 You'll see a list of servers and your own local server should start up right away.

 <div class="note">
   <p>**Superpowers uses TCP ports 4237 (for serving the client) and 4238 (for serving builds)** by default, because port 80 requires special privileges on Linux &amp; OS X. Additionally, programs like Skype might already be listening on it.
-You can change the ports used by Superpowers in the launcher's Settings tab.
+You can change the ports used by Superpowers in the app's server settings tab.

   <p>If you do so, make sure to also edit the address of the "My Server" entry in the servers list to use the correct port (Syntax is `ip:port`).
 </div>

-Double-click on "My Server" and a window will open.
+Double-click on "My Server" and a tab will open.
 You'll be asked to choose a username.

 ## Where's my data stored?